janolofelander/datascience-getdata/CODEBOOK.md

 2. Create a tidy data set with the average of each variable from the melted data set
 3. Write the tidy data set to file

 ## Variables

+### Notes

-Time domain signals are prefixed with "Time."
+* Time domain signals are prefixed with "Time."
-Frequency domain signals are prefixed with "Frequency."
+* Frequency domain signals are prefixed with "Frequency."
-Mean values have ".Mean" within name
+* Mean values have ".Mean" within name
-Standard deviations have ".Std" within name
+* Standard deviations have ".Std" within name

+### Names and description

 1. Subject  - The subject performing the activity (integer)
 2. Activity - The activity performed (character)